-Red River College programs are oriented towards preparing students for successful employment.
-We are proud that we produce graduates who are highly valued in the workforce.
-You have chosen your program with a career goal in mind, and there is a lot you can be doing now to improve your success at the other end of your program.
+Red River College programs are designed to prepare students for successful employment.
+We are proud to produce graduates that are highly valued in the workforce, and there is a lot you can do right now to increase your chances of success upon graduation.
 It’s time to get working!

-As a student, you have many opportunities to get involved in clubs, extracurricular activities, and gaining part-time employment as a student.
+As a student, you have many opportunities to get involved in clubs, extracurricular activities and gain part-time employment.
 Be strategic in your choices.
-A part-time job that gives you some spending money is good, but an opportunity to practice some of your career skills or be exposed to the work environment that you plan to build a career it is much more valuable than a paycheque.
+A part-time job that gives you some spending money is good, but an opportunity to practice some of your career skills or be exposed to the work environment that you plan to build a career in is more valuable than a paycheque.

-You are studying alongside instructors closely connected to industry, and with students who will be working in the same sector as you.
+You are studying alongside instructors closely connected to the industry and with students who will be working in the same sector as you.
 Treat those relationships with respect.
 You never know which of those people will be critical to your career success.

-Start building your professional network beyond the College.
+Start building your professional network beyond the college.
 Many professional organizations and unions welcome students to engage early through special events and conferences.
-Career fairs and employer visits on campus also offer opportunity to network.
+Career fairs and employer visits on campus also offer an opportunity to network.
 Take advantage of those opportunities and get to know people working in the field.
-You will gather important information and contacts in the workforce, but people will also begin to see you as a serious new professional.
+You will gather valuable information and contacts in the workforce, but people will also begin to see you as a serious new professional.

-Make a timeline for preparation for employment, whether you are preparing for a co-op position, summer employment, or post-graduate work.
-Many of the best employers start recruiting for May positions in January, so you should have your resume and job search strategy ready and perfected by December.
+Make a timeline to prepare for employment, whether you are preparing for a co-op position, summer employment or post-graduate work.
+Many of the best employers start recruiting in January for positions beginning in May, so you should have your resume and job search strategy ready and perfected by December.

 Get Working!
 Video Links

-One simple strategy is to start connecting with other newcomers—they need new friends as much as you do, and some of them may even share your culture and language.
-But how can you connect with Canadians?
+An easy way to get started is by connecting with other newcomers – they need new friends as much as you do and some of them may even share your culture and language.

-Relationships in a new culture can be tricky, because there are many unwritten rules to learn.
-How can I initiate friendships with people without being perceived as weird–or worse–creepy?
+Relationships in a new culture can be tricky because there are many unwritten rules.

 Personal space is one concept that is very different across cultures.
-In some cultures, it is normal to stand 12 inches away from a person when speaking to them, to hold a friend’s hand, or touch them while you are talking.
+In some cultures, it is normal to stand 12 inches away from a person when speaking to them, to hold a friend’s hand or touch them while you are talking.
 In Canada, most people consider the space of an arm’s length to be personal to them.
-Entering that space or touching someone without permission can be considered aggressive, dangerous, or disrespectful.
+Entering that space or touching someone without permission can be regarded as aggressive, dangerous or disrespectful.

-If you want to initiate a romantic or sexual relationship with someone it is important that you make your intentions clear.
-Do not ask someone to study with you when you really want a date with them.
-If you communicate clearly what kind of relationship you want, and they tell you that want the same thing, that’s great!
-But if they don’t tell you that they want that kind of relationship, then you should respect their wishes.
+If you want to initiate a romantic or sexual relationship with someone, it is important that you make your intentions clear.
+Do not ask someone to study with you when you want a date with them.
+If you communicate what kind of relationship you want and they tell you they want the same thing, that’s great!
+However, if they don’t tell you that they want that kind of relationship, then you should respect their wishes.
 Continuing to pursue that person would be considered harassment.

 Get Connected!
 Video Links

-Your perception of “Canadians” depends on what the characteristics of the culture you are coming from.
-For example, if you come from a culture where communication is very formal and indirect, you may experience people here to speak very casually and directly—perhaps you may even find them impolite.
+Your perception of “Canadians” depends on the characteristics of the culture you are coming from.
+For example, if you come from a culture where communication is very formal and indirect, you may experience people here to speak very casually and directly – perhaps you may even find them impolite.
 However, if you are coming from culture even more direct than Canada, you may need to learn how to use softeners so that you are not perceived as rude.

-Once you get past the obvious aspects of cultural differences, you can dig deeper, to find out what the shared values and beliefs are that guide people through daily life.
-You can observe how people act towards each other, and then reflect on what is happening, or even ask someone to explain what you have observed.
-Try to find out the values that are behind what you have observed.
+Once you get past the obvious aspects of cultural differences, you can dig deeper to find out what the shared values and beliefs are that guide people through daily life.
+You can observe how people act toward each other and then reflect on what is happening or even ask someone to explain what you have observed.
+Try to find out the values that are behind what you have seen.

-It is important to recognize that each of us is also a culture of one—we have our own unique values and beliefs, and “ways of doing things.”
-You may share many values, beliefs, and behaviours with others from your culture, but there are also ways you are different.
-Be careful not to stereotype—just because one Canadian instructor sets certain rules for the classroom does not mean that it is the norm for all Canadian classrooms.
+It is important to recognize that each of us is also a culture of one – we have our unique values and beliefs.
+You may share many values, beliefs and behaviours with others from your culture but there are also ways you are different.
+Be careful not to stereotype – just because one Canadian instructor sets specific rules for the classroom does not mean that it is normal for all Canadian classes.

 Settlers and indigenous Canadians have had a difficult history, with many injustices and actions of oppression against indigenous people.
-These include broken treaties, restricted access to basic education and health services, and programs such as residential schools and the “60’s scoop” which took indigenous children away from their parents and communities in order to separate them from their culture.
+These include broken treaties, restricted access to basic education and health services and programs such as residential schools and the “60s scoop” which took indigenous children away from their parents and communities to separate them from their culture.